SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/tap_subscriber/README.md

 the adjacent `JSON_BODY_AS_BYTES` trace objects as they arrive, converts them to `TraceWrapper` messages, groups transport reads by connection, reconstructs syslog records, and publishes `connection_log` events to Kafka.
-After the bounded-batch RX quiet interval it publishes `capture_complete`.
+After the bounded-batch tap quiet interval it publishes `capture_complete`.
 If no downstream data arrives during `WAIT_MSEC_BEFORE_START`, it publishes `capture_start_timeout` and exits with code `10`.
 Other fatal capture errors are published as `capture_failed` by